frankois944/KtorKMPFileCaching/README.md

 # Ktor KMP File Caching

-This project is adding a file caching for [Ktor client caching](https://ktor.io/docs/client-caching.html).
+This project add a file caching for [Ktor client caching](https://ktor.io/docs/client-caching.html).

 Currently, there is a Memory caching, it's the default [HttpCache](https://ktor.io/docs/client-caching.html#memory_cache) behavior of the plugin and a [file caching only for Java Target](https://ktor.io/docs/client-caching.html#persistent_cache).